SarathSantoshDamaraju/reactComponentsTalk/README.md

 # Siblings Communication in React

 Let's discuss the Requirement, My app has a child component which has to communicate with its sibling component.
-So it must happen through Parent with Callback method from parent to one child which will be passed to other child as props.
+So it must happen through Parent with a Callback method from parent to one child which will get the value from child1 and will pass it  to the other child as props.
 Simple, isnt it?

 # Data Flow